Camp Fury for Girls

 Camp Prospect, Hampton Fire & Rescue's camp for at-risk young men, is designed for those who are less likely to transition successfully into adulthood and achieve economic self-sufficiency, or those who require temporary intervention in order to succeed.
 The camp uses a two-pronged program approach: mentoring, and week-long camp that will be held July 23-29, 2017.

 Allowing students to take part in Camp Prospect provides them with another tool that will help them craft their own successes.
 Activities are not limited to the fire service; participants will share in team-building and individual achievement exercises.
 They will also be exposed to local businesses and other city operations through day trips.
 Both prongs of the program will utilize city resources and volunteers.
-The camp is co-sponsored by Hampton Division of Fire and Rescue, Hampton Volunteers Fire Companies and Hampton's Youth Violence Prevention office.
+The camp is co-sponsored by Hampton Division of Fire and Rescue, Hampton Volunteer Fire Companies and Hampton's Youth Violence Prevention office.
 There are no fees associated with the camp, but the expectation is that students will participate for the full week.

 For additional information on the camp, please email Synethia White at Youth Violence Prevention or call 757-727-2730.